Lip & Tongue Tie Release

 Lip and Tongue Tie Symptoms

 Lip & tongue tie issues are usually detected early, in infants and small children.
 The symptoms of a tongue tie are usually noticeable and can be traumatic for both the mother and infant.
-In babies, a tongue tie can cause unsuccessful breastfeeding which manifests in poor weight gain, excessive gas or spit up, prolonged feeding periods, and sleep deprivation.
+In babies, a tongue tie can cause unsuccessful breastfeeding which manifests in poor weight gain, excessive gas or spit-up, prolonged feeding periods, and sleep deprivation.
 All of which can lead to the baby being colicky and in a constant state of discomfort.
 Mothers often experience physical pain from the unsuccessful latch during breastfeeding and emotional pain from the inability to provide nourishment for their baby and the sleep disruption that comes with an upset infant.

-What Causes A Lip or Tongue Tie?
+What Causes a Lip or Tongue Tie?

 This problem manifests itself during development.
-Usually, the frenulum (the connective tissue that bind the lips/tongue to the gums and floor of the mouth), naturally separates to allow free movement of all the different parts.
+Usually, the frenulum (the connective tissue that binds the lips/tongue to the gums and floor of the mouth), naturally separates to allow free movement of all the different parts.
 A tongue or lip tie forms when this process doesn’t occur to completion, which results in restricted movement and causes the symptoms listed above.

 The Quick & Easy Solution

 Fortunately, the solution for lip and tongue tie is a simple one.
 The procedure is called a frenectomy or frenuloplasty, in which a soft tissue laser is used to cut through the tight frenulum, separating the tethered tissues where they should have naturally.
 This frees up the tongue and lips to move the way they should, instead of being restricted.
 Recovery times are very brief and improvements in feeding can be noticed quickly.